Join Us for the 2018 Judy Bolton Weekend!

-October 11-13 in Coudersport, Pennsylvania
+October 4-7 in Coudersport, Pennsylvania

 Since 1991, fans have gathered in picturesque Potter County to explore the real life sites that served as inspiration for the Judy Bolton Mystery Series, to discuss the books, and to honor the author, Margaret Sutton (1903-2001).
 The author was born Rachel Beebe and raised in Odin and Coudersport, Pennsylvania.
 This year, the Judy Bolton weekend activities include:

-Friday, October 11
+Friday, October 5

-Saturday, October 12
+Saturday, October 6

-Sunday, October 13
+Sunday, October 7

 If you are staying at the Westgate Inn, enjoy the complimentary breakfast and a last chance to visit with Judy Bolton fans.

-The title and some of the plot elements were created by Margaret Sutton before the series was cancelled.
-Based on conversations with Margaret Sutton and her family plus extensive research, coauthors Kate Duvall and Beverly Hatfield were able to expand the original plot, re-creating the magic of Judy and her friends as they pursue a criminal who resembles her husband.
+The title and some of the plot elements were created by Margaret Sutton before the series was canceled.
+Based on conversations with Margaret Sutton and her family plus extensive research, coauthors Kate Duvall and Beverly Hatfield were able to create a new mystery for Judy to solve as she pursues a criminal who resembles her husband.

 All 38 of the Judy Bolton Mysteries by Margaret Sutton are now available in paperback from Applewood books.
 They were laser copied from the first editions of each book, courtesy of the author's family.